brkarcher/brkarcher.github.io/condor.md

 "This is Sam.
 I read you five-by-five."

-The _Leopard_-class dropship gave a bang and a groan as the building heat of reentry caused its metal frame to flex.
+The _King_-class SSTO gave a bang and a groan as the building heat of reentry caused its metal frame to flex.
 Someone sitting by Samantha snickered.
 She turned to face him.
 It was PFC Ethan.
-It was easy to recognize his stubble, his pointed chin and smile, under the hard flight helmet and mirrored visor the Dread Fist Company mercenary infantry were issued.
+It was easy to recognize his stubble, pointed chin, and smile under the hard flight helmet and mirrored visor the Dread Fist Company mercenary infantry were issued.

-"Was that not what was expected?
-Do you not begin with a radio check here, Ethan?"
+"Is that not procedure here?
+No radio check?"
 Sam asked, looking down at him.

-"Do you, clanner?"
+"Is it for you, _milite_?"
 Ethan replied.

 Sam faced back forward.
 Eight men and women, strapped into jump seats, looked idly on, a gallery of chins and lips under a set of visored helmets.
 The six to either side of Sam and Ethan were watching, too, she was sure.
 Even absent a show, they would be watching Sam.
 It would be hard for them not to, frankly.
 She stood a good half-foot taller than any of them, even without combat boots on.

-"Yes.
-It is good to be sure, every time," she said to him.
+"Diligence is half the job," she said to him, ignoring the jab.

 "The radios work.
 Chill out."